edgedb/easy-edgedb/chapter1/index.md

 }
 ```

 If you just want to return a single part of a type without the object structure, you can use `.` after the type name.
-For example, `SELECT City.modern_name` will give this output:
+For example, `select City.modern_name` will give this output:

 ```
 {'Budapest', 'Bistrița'}